nasa/astrobee_gds/docs/config_files.md

   then set with `setDataToDisk` command (so user has feedback if bad syntax)
   * Each file of type `DataConfigurationFile` lists which RosTopics (onboard telemetry streams) should be saved to disk, either for immediate or delayed download, and at what frequency.
+  * As of Release 0.0.4, to start or stop recording you must send `DATA_METHOD_START_RECORDING` and `DATA_METHOD_STOP_RECORDING` commands to start and stop recording after configuring settings.
-  * If you want to stop recording a topic, send another `DataConfigurationFile` that does not include that topic.
+    * For Release 0.0.3 and prior, if you want to stop recording a topic, send another `DataConfigurationFile` that does not include that topic.
    So, to stop recording all topics, send a file that has an empty `topicSettings` value.
 If you are recording 10 topics and want to stop listening to one, send a `DataConfigurationFile` listing the 9 you are still interested
     in.